Braidy Industries’ economic impact won’t be contained to Kentucky, according to a report assembled by Dr. James Koch of Old Dominion University.

 Koch, who serves as the Board of Visitors Professor Emeritus of Economics and President Emeritus of Old Dominion University, has put together nearly 50 economic impact studies.

 “It’s scientifically done,” said Braidy CEO Craig Bouchard of the study.
 “There’s an accepted methodology to it.
 We’re not inventing anything there.”

-An average Braidy annual wage in May 2021, the report states, will be $52,574 — 17.5-35.5% greater than regional West Virginia and Ohio county averages.
+An average Braidy weekly wage in May 2021, the report states, will be $52,574 — 17.5-35.5% greater than regional West Virginia and Ohio county averages.
 Koch’s study projects Braidy to supply a significant bump in average annual salary in seven Tri-State counties, in particular.